 In most cases, domains registered on February 29 will expire the following year on February 28.
 A few registries use March 1 instead.

 That begs the question – is it possible for a domain to expire on February 29?
 The answer is yes depending on the specific extension and registry policies.

 For example, if you register a .COM domain on February 29, 2012 for a four-year term, you’d expect the domain to expire on February 29, 2016.
 However, the registry policy states that .COM domains registered on February 29 will always expire on February 28.

 Does that mean that there will be no expiring .COM domains on February 29?
 A quick check around seems to suggest that the answer is yes.
 Anyone have a more definitive answer?

-You can consult documentation for a list of which registry uses which dates for expiry.
+You can consult the documentation for a list of which registry uses which dates for expiry.
 Check page 72 of the Reseller’s Guide to Domain Name Registration and Management.
-You’ll note that .BZ, .IN and .WS do in fact allow four year registrations done on leap days to expire on leap days (assuming there is one four years after the registration).
+You’ll note that .BZ, .IN and .WS do in fact allow four-year registrations done on leap days to expire on leap days (assuming there is one four years after the registration).